 Here’s some uncommon household dangers some parents don’t realize.

-According to the American Academy of Pediatrics, a walker will not actually help Baby learn to walk, and actually might slow down her progress.
-More than that, they can allow Baby to move at a higher speed than she is developmentally ready for yet, and has been known to lead babies into trouble falling over, tripping over door jambs, or pulling objects off of higher surfaces than they can reach on their own yet.
-Even if you’re watching Baby, if she is moving faster than you’re used to, you might not be able to keep up with the trouble she can get into.
+According to the American Academy of Pediatrics, a walker will not actually help Baby learn to walk, and actually might slow down their progress.
+More than that, they can allow Baby to move at a higher speed than they are developmentally ready for yet, and has been known to lead babies into trouble falling over, tripping over door jambs, or pulling objects off of higher surfaces than they can reach on their own yet.
+Even if you’re watching Baby, if they are moving faster than you’re used to, you might not be able to keep up with the trouble they can get into.

 Even if a toy is perfectly safe for Baby in its recommended state, accidents happen.
 If a piece of a toy comes off as a casualty to a tantrum, or gets stepped on in the dark, jagged edges could pose a safety risk.
 If the piece is smaller than the width of a toilet paper roll, it could be a choking hazard.